joakimmj/ml_course/README.md

 python3 -m venv env
 pip install -r requirements.txt
 ```
-note: you may have to install `venv` separately.
+> **Note:** you may have to install `venv` separately.

 If you are using pycharm, it would now be a good idea to set the python interpreter from anaconda as the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html).

 ## Tasks
-> **Tip:** Use some of the linguistic morphology techniques
+Execute the `main.py` script with `python main.py`.

-Start with running `main.py`.
-If you are getting an error here like `No module named 'sklearn'`, make sure you are running it with the python install or environment we set up earlier.
+If you are getting an error here like `No module named 'sklearn'`, make sure you are running it with the python install/environment we set up earlier.
 If it still fails go back to the setup part or get help from an instructor.

 ### 1. Spam filter
 file: [spam_filter.py](tasks/spam_filter.py)